-After each purchase, customer information such as recording emails, logging phone calls, and other customer interactions had to be manually entered.
+After each purchase, customer information, such as recording emails, logging phone calls, and other customer interactions, had to be manually entered.
 It can be a time-consuming process, sometimes causing more prone due to human error.
 One solution for this issue is to automate data entry from a CRM system.
 Integrating CRM with live chat, email marketing solutions, call tracking systems, and other services can help automate communication channels.
 This also streamlines the task management process, synchronizes all data stored at different places, and prevents salesmen from filling in missing information and intelligently removing duplicates.

 - Your customer data is hard to store and build.

-Spreadsheets, email, and sticky notes may have served you well when your business was in infancy.
+Spreadsheets, emails, and sticky notes may have served you well when your business was in its infancy.
 However, when your company expands, those old tools limit your team's visibility into customer interactions and your ability to make informed decisions quickly.
-This is where a CRM solution comes in: enabling you to keep customer data in one place safely, easily access data, categorize it, manage it by changing task/user status, build an enriched customer database and segment your audience.
+This is where a CRM solution comes in: enabling you to keep customer data in one place safely, easily access data, categorize it, manage it by changing task/user status, build an enriched customer database, and segment your audience.
 This way can drive sales success rates and increase customer retention.

 - Customer service is not good.

 Getting customers is challenging enough as it is.
 You are finding that your customer service team spends more time responding to customer complaints than proactively anticipating customer needs.
 It might be the right time to invest in a CRM system.
-It enables you to effectively manage case flow while maintaining a unified perspective of your customer.
+It enables you to effectively manage cash flow while maintaining a unified perspective of your customer.
 This way, you can amaze your clients with exceptional service and keep them coming back.

 - High-value accounts are unknown.